yokesh88/Day-seven-task/README.md

-I have completed github task.
+I have completed day seven task github using HTML and CSS.